50 Amazing Landmarks in France To Visit

 Just outside the Paris city limits lies a completely overlooked hidden gem, the fantastic and underrated Basilica Cathedral de Saint-Denis.
 Built by Abbott Sugar in the early 12th century, it’s a French national treasure and terrifically fun to visit.

 Saint-Denis is the birthplace of Gothic architecture.
-A milestone, the basilica marked Europe’s transition from a cumbersome Romanesque style to a more elegant Gothic one.
-Saint-Denis is one of the most historic and religiously important buildings in Paris.
+The basilica marked Europe’s transition from a cumbersome Romanesque style to a more elegant Gothic one.
+Saint-Denis is one of the most historic and religiously important buildings in Paris and a must see landmark in France.

 The church is essentially a museum of French religious sculpture and funerary monuments.
 It’s the burial place of French kings, with over 70 effigies and monumental tombs.